matthew-macwan/Creating_a_Data_Warehouse/README.md

 - Donovan_Mitchell.xlsx - Excel spreadsheet containing the game log info for Donovan Mitchell
 - NBA_ETL_script.py - Python script which takes the Excel spreadsheets and imports them into a MySQL database
 - Stephen_Curry.xlsx - Excel spreadsheet containing the game log info for Stephen Curry
+- data_warehouse_output.png - PNG file showing a screenshot of the data warehouse being accessed
+- data_warehouse_output_2.png - PNG file showing a screenshot of the fact table and dimensions being accessed through queries

 ### Topics Covered